azrihasin/word-analyzer-mobileapp/README.md

 var vowels = str.split('').filter(c => ['a','e','i', 'o','u'].includes(c)).join('');
 ```

-The string passed will split into array which the passed to array filter function.
-Include araay function the will return only vowel character and joined into string again
+The string passed will split into array which then passed into array filter function.
+Include array function then will return only vowel character and joined into string again

 # Consonant